Politics, money overhang ambitious Lebanon telecom reforms

 The state's desire to keep control of the telecommunications infrastructure may in part be a legacy of Lebanon's 1975-1990 civil war; sectarian political parties are determined to prevent parts of it from falling under their enemies' influence, in a nation where political and business interests are often blurred.

-The government's tender to manage the mobile operators is being issued after proposals to privatize them early last decade failed to go ahead.
+The government's tender to manage the mobile operators is being issued after proposals to privatise them early last decade failed to go ahead.
 A plan to sell off the fixed network also foundered.

 The government's Telecommunications Regulatory Authority (TRA), launched in 2007, aims to change that.
 "The TRA would like the private sector to be involved as much as possible in the market itself," said Imad Hoballah, acting TRA chief executive.